BenLIU313/WeChat-Chatbot-Friend/README.md

 Ben can do these things:

 1.Be your friend:
-    talk with you simply.
+    Talk with you simply.

 2.Make you happy:
-    tell jokes to you.
+    Tell jokes to you.

 3.Weather report:
     Enter the zip code and get the weather report.